Introducing Winnersh Parish Council

-Civic Awards are awarded annually to individuals or groups who provide outstanding voluntary service within Winnersh.
+Civic Awards are awarded periodically to individuals or groups who provide outstanding voluntary service within Winnersh.

-The Council has three main Committees: the Recreation and Amenities Committee meets monthly, the Planning Committee meets every three weeks and the Finance and General Purposes Committee meets quarterly or as needed.
+The Council has three main Committees: the Recreation and Amenities and Planning and Transport Committees meets monthly and the Finance and General Purposes Committee meets quarterly or as needed.

-Winnersh residents are very welcome to attend the Council’s meetings, especially the full Council meetings, where there is a Public Session near the beginning of the meeting for residents to express their views and ask questions, and the Annual Parish Meeting.
+Winnersh residents are very welcome to attend the Council’s meetings, where there is a Public Session near the beginning of the meetings for residents to express their views and ask questions, and the Annual Parish Meeting.